-April Armstrong, M.D., associate dean for clinical research at the University of Southern California Keck School of Medicine and a leader in the field of teledermatology, recently completed a study showing that psoriasis outcomes for patients who remotely receive dermatologic care are not inferior to those who see their dermatologist in the office.
+Findings from a 2018 study, led by April Armstrong, M.D., associate dean for clinical research at the University of Southern California Keck School of Medicine and a leader in the field of teledermatology, recently completed a study showing that psoriasis outcomes for patients who remotely receive dermatologic care are not inferior to those who see their dermatologist in the office.

 Like Edison, Armstrong has a longtime interest in how physicians can use technology to improve patients’ health.
 “My motivation is to ensure that patients in different locations have equal access to high-quality care,” she says.
 Because she sees access to care and quality of care as the keys to successful treatment, she calls the results of the study “exciting.”

-Her research team enrolled 300 adult psoriasis patients, dividing them equally into online versus in-person care groups.
+Her research team enrolled almost 300 adult psoriasis patients, dividing them equally into online versus in-person care groups.
 The asynchronous online model facilitated communication between patients, their PCPs and their dermatologists.

 After 12 months, the researchers found the same level of improvement in the two groups.
-The online group even showed slightly greater improvement according to a standard outcomes measure called Patient Global Assessment.

 The ability to diagnose diseases that present on the skin via digital photography depends, above all, on the quality of the images, she explains.
 “That’s the main challenge.
 But in the near future, we’ll have systems capable of ‘judging’ whether an image is acceptable or not.
 That technology is already being used by banking phone apps that can tell if the image of a check is acceptably clear.
 Soon, similar technology will be available at the dermatologist’s office.”

-Telerheumatology in practice
+Tele-rheumatology in practice

-Telemedicine may not be as widespread in rheumatology as it is in dermatology, but it’s a growing trend, with more and more academic medical centers offering tele rheumatology programs, especially in states with large rural populations, such as New Hampshire, New Mexico and Pennsylvania.
+Telemedicine may not be as widespread in rheumatology as it is in dermatology, but it’s a growing trend, with more and more academic medical centers offering tele-rheumatology programs, especially in states with large rural populations, such as New Hampshire, New Mexico and Pennsylvania.

-The University of Pittsburgh Medical Center (UPMC) is one such institution, with five Teleconsult Centers serving to connect smaller communities with the medical center’s hub in Pittsburgh.
+The University of Pittsburgh Medical Center (UPMC) is one such institution, with three Teleconsult Centers serving to connect smaller communities with the medical center’s hub in Pittsburgh.
 Doctors representing more than 40 specialties are now able to see patients who live hours away from the city.